flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 A Duration represents a signed, fixed-length span of time represented as a count of seconds and fractions of seconds at nanosecond resolution.
-It is independent of any calendar and concepts like &#34;day&#34;
+It is independent of any calendar and concepts like "day" or "month".
-or &#34;month&#34;.
 It is related to Timestamp in that the difference between two Timestamp values is a Duration and it can be added or subtracted from a Timestamp.
-Range is approximately &#43;-10,000 years.
+Range is approximately +-10,000 years.

 # Examples